 The default LVDS buffer current is 3.5 mA.
-With an external $100-\Omega$ termination resistance, this develops $\pm 350-$ mV logic levels at the receiver.
-The LVDS buffer currents can also be programmed to 2.5 mA, 3.0 mA, and 4.5 mA using the register bits <LVDS CURR>.
+With an external 100 $\Omega$ termination resistance, this develops ±350 mV logic levels at the receiver.
+The LVDS buffer currents also can be programmed to 2.5 mA, 3.0 mA, and 4.5 mA using the register bits <LVDS CURR>.
 In addition, there exists a current double mode, where the LVDS nominal current is doubled (register bits <CURR DOUBLE>, refer to Table 19).